healthchecks/healthchecks/templates/docs/user_interface.md

 * Ping details dialogs
 * Event summaries

+### Browser Time Zone Override

+SITE_NAME can override your browser's automatic time zone detection with a specific time zone of your choice.
+This feature is useful when:

+* You want to view events in a specific time zone regardless of your current location
+* Your browser's time zone detection is incorrect
+* You frequently work with systems in a different time zone

+To configure this setting:

+1. Go to your account settings
+2. Navigate to the "Appearance" section
+3. Find the "Browser Time Zone Override" panel
+4. Select your preferred time zone from the dropdown, or choose "Default" to use automatic browser detection

+When a browser time zone override is set, it will be used anywhere SITE_NAME would normally use your browser's detected time zone.
+The override takes precedence over automatic detection, ensuring consistent time zone display across all your monitoring views.

 ### Time Zone Button Deduplication

 When viewing event logs, SITE_NAME displays time zone buttons that allow you to switch between different time zone views.
 To improve the user interface, SITE_NAME automatically deduplicates these buttons when they would show identical times.